space-sh/sshd/doc/config.md

 ---
 # SSH module: Configure SSH daemon

-Configures and makes sure that _SSHD_ is properly set up, in particular, enabling `authorized_keys` file.
+Generate a new server key, configures and makes sure that _SSHD_ is properly set up, in particular, enabling `authorized_keys` file.

 ## Example